sbugallo/mastering_python/docs_src/chapters/generators/creating_generators.rst

 1. Creating generators
 **********************

-Generators were introduced in Python a long time ago (PEP-255), with the idea of introducing iteration in Python while improving the performance of the program (by using less memory) at the same time.
+Generators were introduced in Python a long time ago, with the idea of introducing iteration in Python while improving the performance of the program (by using less memory) at the same time.